AdaptiveMotorControlLab/CEBRA/docs/source/installation.rst

             $ make test

         Several arguments can be used to configure the docker container.
+        The currently supported docker images for different CUDA versions installed locally are:
         ``docker-10.1-runtime-ubuntu18.04``, ``docker-10.2-runtime-ubuntu18.04`` and ``docker-11.1-runtime-ubuntu20.04``, but more images can be easily added by modifying the Dockerfile.

         A particular version can be built and run by executing